-- 1. A party shall file a motion to postpone a proceeding as soon as the need for the postponement becomes known; the motion shall detail the reason for the request.
+- 1. A party ((shall)) must file a motion to postpone a proceeding as soon as the need ((for the postponement)) becomes known((; the motion shall)), detailing the reasons for the request.
 The examiner may act on the motion alone, may request comment, or may schedule a motion hearing.
-The examiner considers whether the request can be granted consistent with the applicable code deadlines, the nature of the proceeding being continued (for example, a public hearing with published notice versus a telephonic status conference), whether there are reasonable alternatives to a continuance, and whether other parties or interested persons will be prejudiced or unduly inconvenienced. - 2.
-Motions to postpone a hearing received less than seven (7) days prior to the hearing normally are granted only if the need was not reasonably foreseeable, all parties consent, or for an emergency.
-Unless otherwise ordered, postponements do not extend discovery deadlines. - 3.
-A proceeding may be rescheduled (with or without a motion) at the examiner's discretion for the safety or welfare of the public, parties, and interested persons, to assure due process of law, or for other purposes consistent with these Rules.
+The examiner considers ((whether the request can be granted consistent with)) the applicable code deadlines, ((the nature of)) the proceeding type ((being continued)) (for example, a public hearing with published notice versus a ((telephonic)) status conference), ((whether there are)) reasonable alternatives to a continuance, and ((whether other parties or interested persons will be prejudiced or unduly inconvenienced)) prejudice or undue inconvenience to other parties or interested persons. - 2.
+Motions to postpone a hearing received less than seven (7) days prior to the hearing normally are granted only if the need was not reasonably foreseeable, all parties consent, or for an emergency. ((Unless otherwise ordered, postponements do not extend discovery deadlines.)) - 3.
+A proceeding may be rescheduled (with or without a motion) at the examiner's discretion for ((the)) safety or welfare reasons ((of the public, parties, and interested persons)), to assure due process ((of law)), or for other purposes consistent with these Rules.